andrewwchann/Map-Reduce-Library/README.md

 ### Performance Testing
 - Measured execution time with varying numbers of partitions and threads.
 - Ensured that synchronization primitives did not introduce significant overhead.

-## Sources
-- Lecture notes and slides on threading and synchronization.